 What many do not realise however is that blockchain and DLT are not interchangeable terms and that there are important differences between the two.

 Distributed Ledger Technology is a database of records that is not controlled or stored by any one single individual or body.
-Whilst this does sound similar to blockchain, we need to understand that this is not the case.
+Whilst this does sound similar to Blockchain, we need to understand that this is not the case.

 With a DLT, the implementer has a greater level of control over how it is implemented and theoretically, they are able to dictate the purpose, the structure, and the overall functioning of the network itself.
 In other words, it works like a blockchain but in a non-decentralised manner.

 A DLT can be thought of as the first step towards creating a blockchain but this does not mean that it will create a series of blocks.
-The ledger in question can instead be stored across multiple servers that all communicate to ensure that the up-to-date nature of all the transactions is maintained.
+The ledger in question can instead be stored across multiple servers that all communications to ensure that the up-to-date nature of all the transactions is maintained.

 Many companies such as Google and Volkswagen are choosing DLT over a blockchain.